-Something that has likely been around for awhile is the “Days to Purchase” report in the Ecommerce section of Google Analytics.
-I first heard about this report the other day while listening to a webinar discussion lead by Analytics guru Avinash Kaushik and have become fascinated by its potential ever since.
+Something that has likely been around for awhile is the “Days to Purchase” report in the ecommerce section of Google Analytics.
+We first heard about this report the other day while listening to a webinar discussion lead by Analytics guru Avinash Kaushik and have become fascinated by its potential ever since.

-Since this discussion is based solely around PPC data, I have segmented this report to show All Visits and Paid Traffic Visits.
+Since this discussion is based solely around PPC data, we have segmented this report to show All Visits and Paid Traffic Visits.

 What you see in this report is how many days a visit, both paid and unpaid, took to result in a transaction.
 Although it may seem somewhat irrelevant, this statistic is very important in answering a very large question: